m-javati98/Plot-3D-Free-Energy-Landscape---Gromacs-/README.md

 4)Calculate Gibbs Free Energy.\
 gmx sham -f PC1PC2.xvg -ls FES.xpm\
 5)Use Python Script https://github.com/jobinjobzz/FEL_3D-map-generation-script/blob/main/xpm2txt.py to Convert XPM to TXT.\
-6)Use TXT out put of step 5 as input to got the below 3D rotatable Free Energy Landscape.\
+fel.txt is a sample of an output file of the Python script 6)Use TXT out put of step 5 as input to got the below 3D rotatable Free Energy Landscape.\
 ![newplot](https://github.com/m-javati98/3D-plot-Free-Energy-Landscape/assets/119846271/87440a47-272b-46fe-bd92-b8db39be1fb4)